optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 - The fact that `params` can be arbitrary pytrees makes estimagic flexible and popular.
   We do not need to restrict this type in any way because flattening the pytree gives us a very precise type no matter how complicated the tree was.
+- Using the same criterion function for scalar, likelihood and least-squares optimizers makes it easy to try out and compare very different algorithms with minimal code changes
 - We do not need to restrict the type of additional arguments of the criterion function.
 - The simplest form of our criterion functions is also compatible with scipy.optimize